How to Become a Police Officer: 17 Steps to a Career With Impact

 - State or highway patrol agencies

 Many police agencies conduct open-house events from time to time, which can give you the chance to talk with experienced cops and get a better idea of what this kind of law enforcement career is really like.
 You can also get a sense of the differences between agencies of different sizes.
 After all, large police departments don't necessarily represent the norm.
 In fact, nearly half of all local police agencies employ fewer than 10 cops.2

 2. Find Out What the Minimum Requirements Are

 Each police agency sets its own basic requirements for new recruits.
 So you can't assume that one agency's hiring criteria will be the same as another's.
 You definitely have to research the criteria for each individual agency or department.
 The requirements are often posted on agency websites.
 But in some cases, you may need to call and request this kind of information.
 You can be a police officer by meeting minimum requirements, which typically include:

-- Be at least 18, 19, or 21 years old (depending on the state and particular agency)
+- Being at least 18, 19, or 21 years old (depending on the state and particular agency)

-- Have a certain level of physical fitness
+- Having a certain level of physical fitness

-- Have a clean criminal record (i.e., no felonies or major misdemeanors)
+- Having a clean criminal record (i.e., no felonies or major misdemeanors)